GoogleCloudPlatform/kubernetes-bigquery-python/pubsub/README.md

 bq mk -t <your-dataset-name>.tweets ../bigquery-setup/schema.json
 ```

-(If you prefer, you can also create your table via the web Bigquery UI, pasting in the schema from `schema.json`).
+(If you prefer, you can also create your table via the web BigQuery UI, pasting in the schema from `schema.json`).

 ### Create a Twitter application and access token